GSA/digitalgov-pra/_pages/clearance-types/index.md

 In addition to the [normal PRA clearance]({{'/clearance-process/' | relative_url}}), there are many other types of clearances.
 These labels can be confusing, but are used only in very specific circumstances.
 We’re here to help get you on the right track to approval.

-1. Normal clearance, for new requests, Revision vs. Extension requests, and Reinstatement (with or without change) requests.
+1. **Normal** clearance, for new requests, Revision vs. Extension requests, and Reinstatement (with or without change) requests.
-2. Common Form clearance, for a form already approved and in use by another agency.
+2. **Common Form** clearance, for a form already approved and in use by another agency.
-3. Generic clearance, which includes the fast-track process after it's granted.
+3. **Generic** clearance, which includes the fast-track process after it's granted.
-4. Emergency/Expedited review and clearance (used in very limited cases).
+4. **Emergency/Expedited** review and clearance (used in very limited cases).

 ## Normal clearance

 The vast majority of PRA approval requests [go through our standard approval process]({{'/clearance-process/' | relative_url}}).

-## Common form clearance
+## Common Form clearance

 A “common form” is an information collection that can be used by two or more agencies, or government-wide, for the same purpose.
 One agency will host the collection to use itself, and additional agencies can request to use that collection.

 After OMB approves the primary collection, any agency that wishes to collect the same information and use it for the same purpose can obtain expedited approval by providing its agency-specific information to OMB (e.g., burden estimates and number of respondents).

-Because the hosting agency has already gone through the PRA approval process, an expedited 3-day approval is used for other agencies using the common form.
-Common Forms are called “Standard Forms” (aka “SF forms”) as well.
+Because the hosting agency has already gone through the PRA approval process, an expedited, 3-day approval is used for other agencies using the common form.
+Common Forms are called “Standard Forms” (also known as “SF forms”) as well.

 ## Generic clearance